 Everline completed a Bachelor’s in Business Management in 2016, and a Master’s degree in Accounting in 2019.

 Padox completed a degree in Community Development and Project Management in 2013, and a degree in Journalism in 2019.

 Albert graduated from Science and IT at Maseno University in Kenya.

-Irene studied Human Resource Development in Kenya.
+Irene graduated from Graphics Communication & Advertising in 2016.
 She recently initiated a project in her community where she is educating girls on issues surrounding early pregnancy.